 Knife storage can go one of many ways.
 For example, you might stash yours in a dedicated knife block or you might keep them in a drawer.
 While these options are fine, they may be dulling your blades or taking up precious real estate in your kitchen.
-Mounting a magnetic knife holder not only grants you extra counter or drawer space, but it also prevents knives from scratching against surfaces and each other, keeping edges sharp.
-Plus, it allows you to quickly access your blades when it comes time to cut, whether you're scaling a fish, shucking an oyster, or carving a chicken.
+Mounting a magnetic knife holder not only grants you extra counter or drawer space, it also prevents knives from scratching against surfaces and each other, keeping edges sharp.
+It also allows you to access your blades quickly.

 Best Overall: wooDsom Customized Magnetic Knife Strip